Terra de Promissio

 Terra de Promissio (English: The Land of Promise) is a family owned and operated vineyard that grows Sonoma Coast pinot noir grapes.
 The vineyard is located in the Sonoma Coast AVA, outside Petaluma, California in Sonoma County.

 History

-Terra de Promissio was founded, developed and is operated by husband and wife Charles Karren and Diana Karren.
+Terra de Promissio was founded, developed, and operated by husband-and-wife Charles Karren and Diana Karren.
 Charles and Diana oversaw the planting of 33,000 vines in 2002.
 Terra de Promissio had its first harvest in 2005 and sold to 3 wineries.
 In 2012 and 2013, they planted an additional 18,000 vines to bring the total planted acreage of Terra de Promissio to 50 acres.
 In 2015, the vineyard had its 11th harvest and sold fruit to 13 wineries.

 Vineyard

 Terra de Promissio encompasses 50 acres of pinot noir vines.
 The first 32 acres were planted in 2002 to Dijon Clones 115 and 777.
 In 2012 and 2013, the remaining 18 acres were planted to Clones 943, 97 and Field Blend - which the winemakers sometime call Calera.